 In Apps screen of Nextcloud, search for Afterlogic, and click "Download and enable" button.
 Alternately, you can download the application and extract it into

-If you don't specify Path, it's assumed that it's installed on a different server than Nextcloud.
-For this to work, set AllowPostLogin to true in data/settings/modules/Core.config.json file of WebMail installation (it's less secure than the standard integration method but it's the only way of sending credentials to remote server).
+If you have Nextcloud and WebMail Pro in different domains or on different servers, you'll need to select POST method.
+For this to work, set AllowPostLogin to true in data/settings/modules/Core.config.json file of WebMail installation (it's less secure compared to Web API but it's the only way of sending credentials to remote server or other domain).

 Configuring by users